pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Introduction

-The Family Council serves as the constitutional body that governs the Legacy Codexâ€”the formal mechanism through which family members make strategic decisions, resolve conflicts, and ensure the empire's long-term sustainability.
+The Family Council serves as the constitutional body that governs the Legacy Codex—the formal mechanism through which family members make strategic decisions, resolve conflicts, and ensure the empire's long-term sustainability.
 Unlike traditional corporate boards that focus solely on shareholder value, the Family Council balances financial objectives with family values, generational continuity, and legacy preservation.

 This chapter provides a complete operational framework for establishing and running a Family Council that will guide your Legacy for generations.
 You will learn how to structure the council, conduct effective meetings, make decisions that align with your 365-year vision, and create communication systems that prevent misunderstandings and conflicts.

-The Family Council is not a theoretical conceptâ€”it is a practical governance tool that becomes more critical as your empire grows.
+The Family Council is not a theoretical concept—it is a practical governance tool that becomes more critical as your empire grows.
 When you're making decisions about $250K+ investments, succession planning, or major strategic pivots, having a formal governance structure prevents ad-hoc decision-making that can fracture family relationships or compromise the empire's integrity.

 Through this chapter, you will develop:
 - A complete Family Council structure with bylaws that define membership, voting, and authority